jfoote/vim-GUS/README.md

 GUS is a simple tool that helps vim users share links to code for rapid collaborative analysis via IRC/Slack/chat, wikis, and so on.

-For example,

-Move your cursor to the interesting line and run `:GUS`
+Move your cursor to the line you want the URL for and run `:GUS`

 ![Move cursor to interesting text](https://raw.githubusercontent.com/jfoote/vim-GUS/master/example/1.png)